OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-mssql-database.md

 ---
 title: Restore SQL database
-description: With Octopus Deploy you can restore a MSSQL database with a Runbook.
+description: With Octopus Deploy you can restore a MSSQL database with a runbook.
 position: 20
 ---

 Restoring databases is a common practice in most organizations.
-Using a Runbook in Octopus can make this process easy and simple allowing you to restore backups ad-hoc or on a [scheduled trigger](/docs/runbooks/scheduled-runbook-trigger/index.md).
+Using a Runbook in Octopus can make this process easy and simple allowing you to restore backups ad-hoc or according to a [scheduled trigger](/docs/runbooks/scheduled-runbook-trigger/index.md).

 ## Permissions

-In this example, you will be restoring a Microsoft SQL Server database using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [SQL - Restore Database](https://library.octopus.com/step-templates/469b6d9d-761a-4f94-9745-20e9c2f93841/actiontemplate-sql-restore-database).
+In this example, you will restore a Microsoft SQL Server database using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [SQL - Restore Database](https://library.octopus.com/step-templates/469b6d9d-761a-4f94-9745-20e9c2f93841/actiontemplate-sql-restore-database).
 This template supports both:
-- SQL Authentication.
+- SQL authentication.
-- Integrated Authentication.
+- Integrated authentication.

-In this example, we'll use SQL Authentication and provide both a SQL username and password.
+In this example, we'll use SQL authentication and provide both a SQL username and password.
 It's important to check that you have the correct permissions to perform the backup.
-You can find more information on this [here](/docs/deployment-examples/database-deployments/sql-server/permissions.md).
+You can find more information about this in the [permissions documentation](/docs/deployment-examples/database-deployments/sql-server/permissions.md).

 ## Create the Runbook

-1. To create a runbook, navigate to {{Project, Operations, Runbooks, Add Runbook}}.
+1. To create a runbook, navigate to **{{Project, Operations, Runbooks, Add Runbook}}**.
 2. Give the Runbook a name and click **SAVE**.
 3. Click **DEFINE YOUR RUNBOOK PROCESS**, then click **ADD STEP**.
 4. Add a new step template from the community library called **SQL - Restore Database**.